hemantkiri/Covid19/README.md

 ## Machine Learning Model

 ## Takes in data in from above description of the source of data:
-I will be using Regression model from Supervised Learning to find out how quickly Covid-19 will hit to all the coundries in the world?
+I am using Regression model from Supervised Learning to find "how quickly Covid-19 will hit to all the coundries in the world"?

-During this time vaccination was not found and any guideline to prevent from Covid-19 was not inplace, so prediction in confirm and deaths cases was unexpected.
+During the fiest seven months of 2020, vaccination was not found and any guideline to prevent from Covid-19 was not inplace, so prediction in confirm and deaths cases was unexpected.

 ## Outputs label(s) for input data: